Skip to contents

 over.under.dispersion_ratio

-As the dispersion ratio is different from 1, the Poisson model is not recommended.
-However, the quasi-Poisson model corrects for under or overdispersion by incorporating a dispersion parameter that scales the variance, providing more accurate estimates.
+In this simulated dataset, the dispersion ratio was close to 1 (i.e., the Poisson model is appropiate).
+However, in cases of overdispersion (dispersion ratio > 1), which are more common, the quasi-Poisson model adjusts for it by incorporating a dispersion parameter that scales the variance, leading to more reliable standard error estimates.

 Quassi-poisson model